-Required headers are described in the .
+The required headers are described in the documentation.
 The service will return an array of fruits.

-Adding New Fruit(15 pts)
+Add a New Fruit Record (15 pts)

-The Create page is available to logged-in users.
+The create page is available to logged-in users.
 It contains a form for adding a new fruit.
 Check if all the fields are filled before you send the request.